Guide to North Central College Library Services

 Sound system (PA system)

 Instructional Media does not have laptop computers for loan.
 Please contact ITS.

 All North Central College classrooms have networked computers, data/video projectors and DVD/VCRs permanently installed and ready to use.
 A list of instructional media equipment assigned to classrooms may be found on the Instructional Media website.

 Giere Audiovisual Center

-TV/DVD/VCRs and MiniDV tape to VHS recorders are available for public use in Giere Audiovisual Center located on the main floor of Oesterle Library.
-For details, click here.
-For details, check here.
+TV/DVD/VCRs are available for public use in Giere Audiovisual Center located on the upper level of Oesterle Library.

 InstructionsDetailed instructional media equipment instructions for using equipment are located on the Instructional Media Website.